caffeineeee/batak_toba_indonesian_nmt/README.md

 # Batak Toba language-Indonesian machine translation with transfer learning using No Language Left Behind

-This repository contains the implementation of a machine translation model based on the research paper [COMING SOON🤞].
+This repository contains the implementation of a machine translation model based on the research paper [https://doi.org/10.11591/ijaas.v13.i4.pp830-839](https://doi.org/10.11591/ijaas.v13.i4.pp830-839).
 The model architecture and training procedure are described in detail in the provided Jupyter Notebook file.

 ## Requirements